 Walking Tour Downtown and Lapa

-Rio Free Walking Tours offers a few different free walking tours, a food tour in Santa Teresa (extra cost), pub crawl tours through Lapa and Ipanema (extra cost).
+Rio Free Walking Tours offer a few different free walking tours, a food tour in Santa Teresa (extra cost), pub crawl tours through Lapa and Ipanema (extra cost).
 The highlight of the walking tour downtown was visiting the well known Escadaria Selarón, also known as the Selaron Steps.
-It was almost impossible to grab a photo on these considering the amount of people, but you should definitely try.
+It was almost impossible to grab a photo on these considering the number of people, but you should definitely try.
 No need to sign up for the free walking tour, just check out their website for the meeting spot at 10:30 am.

 Make use of the outdoor Gym at Ipanema Beach